* 89 percent of votes cast against recommendation

-Home Capital said the terms of the credit facility, on which it does not currently have funds drawn down on, will remain unchanged in the event of shareholders rejecting the proposal for Buffett to increase his stake.
+Home Capital has said the terms of the credit facility, which it doesn't currently have funds drawn down on, will remain unchanged in the event of shareholders rejecting the proposal for Buffett to increase his stake.

 "This decision is a clear message that the majority of our shareholders believe that Home Capital's improved deposit inflows and liquidity position diminish the need for additional capital," she said.

-($1 = 1.2143 Canadian dollars) (Additional reporting by Jonathan Stempel in New York; Editing by Nick Zieminski and Dan Grebler)
+($1 = 1.2143 Canadian dollars) (Reporting by Matt Scuffham; Editing by Chizu Nomiyama and Nick Zieminski)